-Amazon's Fire TV platform includes streaming set-top boxes and sticks, and it's latest device, the Amazon Fire TV 4K, recently launched, meaning you probably already own it and are wondering how to master it.
+Amazon's Fire TV platform comprises streaming set-top boxes and sticks, including the latest Amazon Fire TV 4K.

 To help you get the most out of it, as well as any older Amazon streaming device, we've rounded up a selection of tips and tricks worth knowing.
 We've mentioned tips like how to change your device name so it's easier to decipher which is which (should you own several of the same device and want to push content to a specific one).
 Also, we've included tricks like how to restart your box using the Amazon Fire TV remote.

 Check out all the tips and tricks below.
 And keep checking back, because we plan to continially update this piece over time.

 Amazon’s Fire TV provides 8GB of internal storage for apps, music, and other files you want to save locally.
 But did you know the Amazon Fire TV also allows you to plug in a USB stick and transfer over content?
 You just need a USB 3 stick (formatted to FAT32) to expand your storage.
 Also, while it's plugged in, go to Settings > Applications > Manage Installed Applications to transfer content to the USB stick.

 Amazon assigns names to its devices, such as the Amazon Echo, Fire TV, Fire TV 4K, and Fire TV Stick.
 If you own several of the same device though (like maybe three Amazon Fire TV 4K boxes), it'll be hard to decipher which is which when you buy apps or content and want to deliver that stuff to a specific device.
 An easy solution is to change the names of all your Amazon devices.